 San Fran is a windy city, so always quite a bit cooler than the actual temperature dictates.
 A wind jacket is recommendable all year round.

-Where to stay in San Francisco
+Where to stay in San Francisco Travel Guide

-In 2008, a type of plague broke out due to the amount of droppings on the street, and every month 1200 (!) drug syringes are collected off the streets.
+In 2008, a type of plague broke out due to the number of droppings on the street, and every month 1200 (!) drug syringes are collected off the streets.
 In short, it’s probably a neighborhood that you would rather not walk through, certainly not with small children and definitely not at night.

 The safest neighborhood in town is Nob Hill, which is located near the financial district and South Beach.
 Crime rates are the lowest in this area.

 With its excellent location in the heart of Nob Hill, this hotel is an absolute must.
 The classic and luxurious rooms will give you a well-deserved night’s sleep.
 More info and booking can be found here.